-Currently the Director of New Works at Kansas City Repertory Theatre, Lisa was thrilled to produce the 4th annual Origins KC New Works Festival and will produce the 5th Festival in March 2020.
-Alongside Angel Desai and Grace Zandarski, she is a co-Artistic Director of The Actor's Center in NYC, for the 3rd year in a row.
-Lisa is also a recent co-President of the League of Professional Theatre Women, on the Artistic Advisory Council of Epic Theatre Ensemble, on the Advisory Board of the Detroit Public Theatre, a Usual Suspect with New York Theatre Workshop, an Artistic Affiliate and Audrey Fellow with New Georges, a Drama League alum, a fox Fellow alum and a member of the National Theater Conference.
-She also studied with the legendary Joseph Chaikin.
+Currently the Director of New Works at Kansas City Repertory Theatre, Lisa was thrilled to produce the 4th annual Origins KC New Works Festival and was in the process of producing the 5th Festival in March 2020, when it was canceled because of social distancing precautions due to COVID-19 .
+Alongside Angel Desai and Grace Zandarski, she has been a co-Artistic Director of The Actor's Center in NYC for the past three years.
+Lisa is also a recent co-President of the League of Professional Theatre Women, is on the Artistic Advisory Council of Epic Theatre Ensemble, on the Advisory Boards of Houses on the Moon and the Detroit Public Theatre, a Usual Suspect with New York Theatre Workshop, an Artistic Affiliate and Audrey Fellow with New Georges, a Drama League alum, a fox Fellow alum and a member of the National Theater Conference.
 Lisa received her MFA from NYU's Graduate Acting Program and was subsequently invited by mentor and teacher Zelda Fichandler to be part of the inaugural year of NYU's Directing program for alumni of the MFA Acting program.
+She also studied with the legendary Joseph Chaikin in his workshop for actors and directors.

-Lisa's guiding principle is 'helping people access their voices in creative ways on a global scale.'
-She loves developing and directing new plays, reinventing the classics, and is a fierce advocate for women.
-She tends to be drawn to intimate stories about people who are discovering their voices and have big things to say.
-In her coaching work, Lisa focuses on helping people connect their body, voice, mind and spirit through a series of playful explorations and practical methodologies to help present themselves in the most authentic way possible.
+Lisa's guiding principle is 'helping people access their voices in creative ways on a global scale' and tends to be drawn to intimate stories about people who are discovering their voices and have big things to say.
+She has a passion for developing and directing new plays, reinventing the classics, and is a fierce advocate for women and telling their stories.
+In her coaching work, Lisa focuses on helping people connect their body, voice, mind and spirit through a series of playful explorations and practical methodologies to help present themselves in the most grounded and authentic way possible.

 Lisa has workshopped, developed, and directed hundreds of new works with multiple award winning writers.
 In New York, she has developed and presented work at HERE, NYTW, New Georges, The Lark, The Culture Project, The Foundry, Ensemble Studio Theater, The 52nd Street Project, Naked Angels, Epic Theater Ensemble, Summer Play Festival, among others.
 As the Director of Global Exchange at The Lark in NYC for over five years (2010-2015), she provided expanded opportunities for playwrights, aimed at advancing new work to production, both nationally and globally